google-research-datasets/paws/README.md

 :------- | -----: | -----------: | ----:
 PAWS-QQP | 11,988 | 677          | 31.3%

+For the experiments in our paper, we used the train/dev/test split of the original QQP from [Wang et al, 2017](https://arxiv.org/abs/1702.03814).

 ## Reference

 If you use or discuss this dataset in your work, please cite our paper: